greenboxal/doggohub/doc/user/account/two_factor_authentication.md

 a new device so you do not lose access to your account again.
 ```

-Next, go to the GitLab sign in page and enter your username/email and password.
+Next, go to the DoggoHub sign in page and enter your username/email and password.
 When prompted for a two-factor code, enter one of the recovery codes obtained
 from the command line output.

 > **Note:** After signing in, you should immediately visit your **Profile Settings
   -> Account** to set up two-factor authentication with a new device.

-### Ask a GitLab administrator to disable two-factor on your account
+### Ask a DoggoHub administrator to disable two-factor on your account

-If the above two methods are not possible, you may ask a GitLab global
+If the above two methods are not possible, you may ask a DoggoHub global
 administrator to disable two-factor authentication for your account.
 Please
 be aware that this will temporarily leave your account in a less secure state.
 You should sign in and re-enable two-factor authentication as soon as possible